mkosir/frontend-monorepo-boilerplate/README_CONVENTIONS.md

 ## Naming

 Strive to keep naming conventions consistent and readable, because another person will maintain the code you have written.
-There is no convention on cache invalidation, but bellow naming conventions should be followed:
+There is no convention on cache invalidation, but for naming bellow conventions should be followed:

-- React components - Pascal case (`ProductItem`, `ProductsPageContainer`)
+- React components - Pascal case (`ProductItem`, `ProductsPage`)
-- Prop Types - component name with "Props" postfix `[ComponentName]Props` - Pascal case (`ProductItemProps`, `ProductsPageContainerProps`)
+- Prop Types - component name with "Props" postfix `[ComponentName]Props` - Pascal case (`ProductItemProps`, `ProductsPageProps`)
 - Functions - Camel case (`filterProductsByType`, `useGetProducts`)
 - Variables
   - Locals (`products`, `productsFiltered`)